eagle840/katacoda-labs/sshbasics/step1.md

 The first time you login to an ssh server, you'll be requested to accept the server ssh key fingerprint.

+To check the key on the server, run as root  `ssh-keygen -lv -f /etc/ssh/ssh_host_ecdsa_key.pub`

 enter the password for alexia on the server (1234)

 and now we can connect to the server just using the key